yyeung13/oke_ocir_demo/install_db_19c_on_oci.md

 ![wizard30](images/db_install/wizard30.jpg)

-- To connect to the database, e.g., using SQLDeveloper, use the following config (replace hostname with public IP of the database):
+- To connect to the database, e.g., using SQLDeveloper, use the following config (replace hostname with public IP of the database, and use PDB name instead of CDB name in service name):

 ![wizard32](images/db_install/wizard32.jpg)